Costinteo/pysec/README.md

 Simple security tool written in Python for generating and managing secure passwords.
 It uses the [cryptography](https://github.com/pyca/cryptography) module.

+Generates random passwords of variable lengths, encrypts them using a key given by the user (a master password) and saves them in a secret file with restrictive (root) permissions.

 ## Dependencies
 ```
 Python        >=  3.8.10